svenvc/pharo-server-tools/README.md

 one single Metacello configuration that loads all dependencies.

-Furthermore it is assumed that you have a script that actually starts up you application.
+Furthermore it is assumed that you have a script that actually starts up your application.
 This could be as simple as `MyApp start` but will probably be a bit more involved.

 Each server application will eventually be deployed and run